AI-Protocol-Official/Ethereum-EIPs/EIPS/eip-draft_DPT.md

 The proposed tokenization of AI models and computational resources leverages the unique features of the Ethereum blockchain, including immutability, transparency, and decentralization.
-By establishing a standardized framework for decentralized AI markets, we aim to foster innovation, collaboration, and efficiency within the AI community.
+By establishing a standardized framework for trustless AI collaboration, we aim to foster innovation, fair collaboration, and efficiency within the AI community.

 Community-Powered IP: Each DPT, with its unique digital identity and specialized functionality, becomes a community-powered intellectual property.